Skip links

 Approach

-1. Study the potential and suitability of the target areas.
+1. Study the potential and suitability of the target areas through the expertise of Thaioil’s engineers.

-2. Prepare a report of feasibility and investment cost-effectiveness analysis, including Social Return on Investment (SROI), in collaboration with the project consultants.
+2. Prepare a report of feasibility and investment cost-effectiveness analysis, including Social Return on Investment (SROI).

 3. Propose the project and its budget for approval